Blog Articles - 60 Garner North

 How do you finish a knitting project?

-The simple, tight bind-off can advantageously be used when binding off a neckline edge if there is a risk that the neckline edge will become too loose, but usually you want a slightly more stretchy bind-off.
+The simple, tight bind-off can advantageously be used when binding off a neckline if there is a risk that the neckline will become too loose, but usually you want a slightly more stretchy bind-off.
 I knit the simple bind-off like this:

 So I knit purl and knit according to the established rib but bind off like this: